shinyay/quarkus-application-sample/README.md

 ```

 ### Repository with Panache
-Repository class extends `PanacheRepository` to use PanacheEntity class
+Repository class extends `PanacheRepository` to use PanacheEntity class.
+Then you can use basic functions like persist, deleteById or listAll.

 ```kotlin
 @ApplicationScoped